-Moderate - Mental health recovery information for community members in metropolitan SA
+Moderate - mental health recovery information for community members in metropolitan SA

 People who would benefit from a period of clinical mental health support but are likely to completely recover without long-term impacts.